top of page

-Unfortunately, not every course is offered every block of every day.
-Your technical credits will be scheduled first then your core course requirements (English, math, history/social studies, science, PE /health).
-Classes cannot be guaranteed for certain time slots from year to year.
+No. Unfortunately, not every course is offered during every block of each day.
+Your technical credits will be scheduled first, then your core course requirements (English, math, history/social studies, science, physical education/health).
+The blocks during which classes are held cannot be guaranteed from year to year.

 If you are a junior or senior and interested in the possibility of co-op, please take the following steps.